If you are trying to become a more active parent and be more involved in your child's development and wellbeing, then you should definitely read this!

 Gather some strong-smelling items from your home (a ripe banana, some lotion — even an old shoe!), and have your kids draw what they smell.

-This mindfulness activity is probably a game you’ve played before: I Spy.
+This mindfulness practice is probably a game you’ve played before: I Spy.

-Take a paper bag, and put about ten objects inside — all of which are of different sizes, shapes, and textures.
+Take a paper bag, and put about ten objects inside — all of which are different sizes, shapes, and textures.
 They just have to be safe to touch and fit inside the bag.
-Now have your kids reach inside, feel the objects, and try to guess what they are.
+Now have your kids reach inside, feel the objects, and guess what they are.

 Do a quick mindful minute for the hearing sense.

-This one’s for kids who are a little older.
-Essentially, you want to have your child take a slow mindful bite of a food they absolutely love.
+Mindful souls are always poets.
+You want to have your child take a slow, cautious bite of a food they love.
 Then, they are to write a short poem about their taste experience.